fer77/Laravel-5.3/notes.md

 Database notifications are stored in the database, where they can be fetch and displayed for the user.

 _Have one view per notification_.

+## 11

+For slack notifications, slack offers incoming webhooks.
+These notifications can be set to private notifications.